LovelaceC/Zea/content/hacking/network-hacking/contents/gathering-info/sensitive.md

 title: Gathering Sensitive Information About Connected Devices
 type: default
 layout: page
-child: Hacking
+child: Cracking
-fold: Network Hacking
+fold: Network Cracking
 ---

 Nmap is the second program that we are going to look.
 It is a huge tool and has